Employee Handbook Ultimate Guide (+ Free Template)

 Conducting an annual audit of your handbook should focus on a few key areas:

-- Legal Compliance: Law and regulations related to employment are frequently updated and vary from state to state, and even between cities.
-An HR consultant will help keep you updated as laws change, but if you’re doing updates yourself, your annual review is a good time to make any legal changes.
+- Legal compliance: Laws and regulations related to employment are frequently updated and vary from state to state, and even between cities.
+While an HR consultant can help you stay current with changing laws, you can also manage this yourself by incorporating any necessary legal updates during your annual review process.

-- Employee Expectations: A current handbook helps set clear expectations for employees about their roles, rights, and responsibilities.
+- Employee expectations: A current handbook helps set clear expectations about employee roles, rights, and responsibilities.
 It also provides them with current information on company policies and procedures.

 Employee Handbook Frequently Asked Questions (FAQs)